 - Switch off your device.
 Then, enter into TWRP Recovery mode- Use Your Physical key combinations.

 - Select Wipe->Advance Wipe->Select System, Dalvik Cache Data.
 (Will Wipe all Data Including user Data)

 - Return to Home of TWRP and select Install.

 - Select firmware.
 After flashing firmware, you should flash Magisk.
 Or Else, you will lose root access.

 - After the Installation Reboot Your Mobile.

 I think I gave some overall ideas about how to downgrade your mobile by manually flashing the Old Firmware.
-Many device manufacturers warn that there are not legal/formal procedures to downgrade Android devices.
+Many device manufacturers warn that there are no legal/formal procedures to downgrade Android devices.
 Any attempt made to downgrade an Android device will void the device’s warranty, and you may lose some important features too.
-You may wonder the manual process takes these many steps, How manufactures Installing OS in the factory.
+You may wonder the manual process takes these many steps, How do manufacturers Installing OS in the factory.
 When you want to downgrade, I can understand your purpose.
 I hope this article can help you with that.
 If you wish to suggest methods or you have additional ideas about this, comment below.